data-umbrella/data-umbrella.github.io/_pages/impact.md

 Here, we share and celebrate the impact that Data Umbrella has had in the data science community.

+If you have a win to share, please:
+- Email us at:  info@dataumbrella .org
+- Twitter: tag us with "@DataUmbrella" & "#DataUmbrellaImpact"

 ### Amanda Dsouza: Contribution to scikit-learn

 In this open source contribution, Amanda is one of the contributors to deprecate the `sklearn.datasets.load_boston` function.
 The design of this dataset casually assumes that people prefer to buy housing in racially segregated neighborhoods.